Date: 28 August 2021

 On-Trade-Off works on the contemporary dimensions of a question as old, as mythical and as strategic as our relation to energy.
 Taking the recent run on lithium as a starting point, the project explores a broad range of questions surrounding raw materials for technological industries, financial speculation, and the history of electricity.

+In the second half there will be a discussion of the research material and on site experiences by On-Trade-Off members in relation to Manono in DR Congo hosted by Lotte Arndt.
+Several members of the collective will be present online and onsite including Alexis Destoop, Femke Herregraven, Jean Katambayi Mukendi, Gulda El Magambo, Georges Senga, Maarten Vanden Eynde.
 On-Trade-Off was sparked by the ‘discovery’ of a large lithium deposit in Manono, a mining area in the DRC.
 The mine is not only a place of historical extractivism but plays a key role for the promise of green energy.
 As Manono is currently transformed into a site of speculation and future exploitation, On-Trade-Off simultaneously unfolds as a structure for counter-narratives and alternative forms of collaboration and artistic creation.